AnthonyWendy/ms-email/README.md

 # MS-Email

-<p><strong>PT-br</strong><br>Este projeto é um micro serviço que utiliza Spring Email, Spring Boot e atualmente usa o , ele foi criado para se integrar em outros projetos que possuam a funcionalidade de enviar email.
+<p><strong>pt-BR</strong><br>Este projeto é um micro serviço que utiliza Spring Email, Spring Boot e atualmente usa o , ele foi criado para se integrar em outros projetos que possuam a funcionalidade de enviar email.
 Mesmo sendo um serviço com funcionalidades básicas, pretendo aprimorar conforme a minha evolução no estudos de Java.</p>

+<p><strong>en-US</strong><br>
+This project is a microservice that uses Spring Email and Spring Boot, and currently, it utilizes the Google service.
+It was created to integrate into other projects that have the email sending functionality.
+Even though it is a service with basic features, I plan to enhance it as I progress in my Java studies.</p>

 <hr>

 <h2>Tecnologias</h2>
 <ul>
     <li>Java.</li>